RamSrivatsav/gazebo_ros_diff_drive_multiwheel/readme.md

     </plugin>
 </gazebo>
 ```
+* There are two robot descriptions inside the urdf folder with plugin integrated into them to play with.
+    * sixWheelsRobot.xacro
+    * twoWheelsRobot.xacro

 ## Testing the plugin
 * Here is the script to check if the plugin is working.
+* Setting up the plugin.
 ```bash
 cd
 mkdir -p diff_drive_ws/src